Pratikshinde55/Ansible-Configure-webserver_inside-Docker_Container/README.md

                 state: started
                 enabled: yes

-3. Create a file which will add to my apache conatiner create file in path /root/code :
+3. Create a file which will add to my apache container create file in path /root/code :

    File module in ansible-playbook which help to create directory.